COVID-19 Updates and Resources

 Grant and Loan Assistance Programs

-We have launched a new social media campaign in an effort to help small local LIC businesses during this crisis.
-We are proactively encouraging people to support local LIC businesses by ordering in food, picking up taking, ordering from a caterer or purchasing a gift card to use later on.
-Please join us in promoting the below campaign and together we can help our local businesses during this difficult time.
+As we shift toward recovery and the new normal, we want to encourage you to support local LIC businesses through this difficult time.
+You can support local LIC businesses by ordering in food, picking up taking, ordering from a caterer or purchasing a gift card to use later on.
+Please join us in promoting the below campaign and together, we will come back stronger than ever.